joostflick/frontend-data/README.md

 - Converting data to usable formats
 - Using D3 selectors without console logging almost everything

-## What would I have done differently if given more time
+## What would I have done differently if I had more time

 - Separating the chart logic/styling and the data so I only have to update the bar chart instead of redrawing the entire thing
 - Styling